Information about Azathioprine

 - Avoid contact with people who have cold, flu or other contagious illness.
 Notify your doctor if you have any signs of infection such as a fever or sore throat.

 - Inform your doctor if you are pregnant or planning to conceive or breastfeeding.

 Frequently asked questions for Azathioprine

 Q. What is Azathioprine prescribed for?
 How does it work?

-Azathioprine is an immunosuppressant which means that it acts by suppressing the immune defence system of the body.
-Your immune defence system helps to protect you against infections.
-However, sometimes your immune defence system can become overactive and can cause illness.
+Azathioprine is an immunosuppressant which means that it acts by suppressing the immune defense system of the body.
+Your immune defense system helps to protect you against infections.
+However, sometimes your immune defense system can become overactive and can cause illness.
 Azathioprine is used in combination with other medicines to treat the conditions caused due to this abnormal activity of the immune system.
-It is used to prevent rejection of transplanted organs, like kidney, heart or liver.
+It is used to prevent rejection of transplanted organs, like the kidney, heart or liver.
 It is also used to treat chronic active hepatitis, severe rheumatoid arthritis, systemic lupus erythematosus (SLE), idiopathic thrombocytopenic purpura and acquired hemolytic anemia.
 It is also used to treat severe cases of specified skin diseases (pemphigus vulgaris, dermatomyositis, polyarteritis nodosa, pyoderma gangrenosa), especially when corticosteroids cannot be used.

 Q. How long does Azathioprine take to start working?